-- Play Dead London have taken their interactive murder mysteries online – knowing people are in need of entertainment but may be short of money they have made the tickets free but are supporting charities by asking for donations – Magic Me is this the current charity.
+- Play Dead London have taken their interactive murder mysteries online – knowing people are in need of entertainment but may be short of money they have made the tickets free but are supporting charities by asking for donations.

-- Collage workshops – our communications manager, Deborah, has been running Saturday morning collage workshops online, these were also free, but people offered to pay, so she asked them to donate to Magic Me which has raised over £200 – Amazing.
+- Collage workshops – our previous communications manager, Deborah, ran Saturday morning collage workshops online, these were free, but people offered to pay, so she asked them to donate to Magic Me which has raised over £200.

-- Kelly is selling ‘Stay at Home, Save Lives’ t-shirts online and giving 100% of her profits to Magic Me.
+- Kelly sold ‘Stay at Home, Save Lives’ t-shirts online and gave 100% of her profits to Magic Me.